 - Fortified: This type of yeast contains synthetic vitamins added during the manufacturing process to increase the nutrient content.
 If vitamins have been added to the yeast, they will be included in the product Ingredient.

-You can purchase online on Amazon, Sari Foods, or Anthony’s.
+You can purchase nutritional yeast flakes online on Amazon.

-What are the differences between Brewer’s Yeast, Baker’s Yeast, and nutritional Yeast?
+What Is the Difference Between Brewer’s Yeast, Baker’s Yeast, and Nutritional Yeast?

 It has a bitter taste and is often used as a dietary supplement because it contains nutrients such as B vitamins, amino acids, calcium, phosphorus, potassium, and chromium.